Blog

 Competitors are actually great teachers

 So, you’re building a website for your business, that’s great.
 But where do you start?
-Competitors are a great place to start for a plethora of reasons:
+Competitor landing page analysis can be a great place to start for a plethora of reasons:

 1. They help validate your idea and show you that there’s market potential.